 ‘Pull’ learning, on the other hand, is where the coach draws out of the player what is needed for performance.
 The drawing out can be done through questions and setting up an environment that allows players to find their own solutions.

-Not to say that there is never a time for ‘push’ learning; however, a balance is required to maximize effectiveness.
+This is not to say that there is never a time for ‘push’ learning; however, a balance is required to maximize effectiveness.

 TWO WAYS TO PROVIDE IMPLICIT FEEDBACK